codeAligned/JP_Notes/book-think_stats_notes.md

 # Think Stats by Allen Downey
 Think Stats is an 'interactive' book, if you will, by virtue of using Jupyter Notebooks.
 It also includes a lot of code modules that are used throughout the book which Downey wrote just for this purpose.
 So, using them is advisable when going through the book.
 In my opinion, they are written at a high enough level to actually use anytime in dealing with distributions and stats -- just `import thinkstats2 as ts2` in the correct directory (or simply put the module somewhere and add to PYTHONPATH).

+These notes will skip over much of the implementation of the ts2 module.
+These notes are geared for statistical concepts, regardless of module used.
+For more hands-on examples of how to use the excellent stats modules provided with this book, please _see the PDF_.
+That said, some will be included as well as general Python implementations when appropriate.

+I think, looking to the future, perhaps the single biggest thing to be gained from _Think Stats_ is studying how Downey created his own statistics library for this book.
+Learning how he built the dependencies for separate classes and the concise and effective structures of each function will provide a lasting blueprint for how to be a better programmer.

 Many passages below are directly from the book and were simply things I enjoyed or wanted to save.

 ## Empirical Distributions
-### 2. Histograms
+### 1. Histograms
 Counts up items in a list / series / sample and tells you how many times they appear, or their _frequency_.
 Helps reveal the distribution of the data.

 In python, one easy way to think about histograms is as a dictionary with occurrences / sample possibilities as the _keys_ and their counts as _values_.